julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The sentinel at the gate.**

-British, Slavic, and Appalachian witches agree—yarrow keeps the wrong kind of people and spirits away.
+British, Slavic, and Appalachian witches agree: yarrow keeps the wrong kind of people and spirits away.

 Its feathery leaves were sewn into sachets and **tucked into beds to prevent spiritual attack**.
 In Scottish folklore, yarrow was placed under pillows to protect sleeping children from being taken by the fae.